 Travis coached four different Emory players to All-America honors – Patrick Carver (2007 and 2008), Marc Del Marmol (2008), Andrew Natalino (2010) and Matt Sherr (2014 and 2015) – while seeing his players accumulate 18 all-region awards and 52 all-conference honors.
 He coached Carver to the University Athletic Association Most Valuable Player Award in both 2007 and 2008, saw Ben Schlang win the conference Rookie of the Year award in 2008, and led the UAA Coaching Staff of the Year in 2008.

-During his latest season at the helm, Travis guided the Eagles to their 14th season out of the last 15 years with at least 10 victories, finishing the 2016 season with a 10-5-1 overall record.
+During the 2016 season, Travis guided the Eagles to their 14th season out of the last 15 years with at least 10 victories, closing out the year with a 10-5-1 overall record.

 He finished the 2015 season with a 9-6-2 record and 3-3-1 mark in UAA play, good enough for fourth place finish.
 Travis earned his 400th career victory on September 23rd, 2015 as Emory knocked off Sewanee 1-0 on the road.
 With the victory, Travis became just the 18th coach to reach the 400 wins milestone in Division III history and just the 39th coach to do so in all of NCAA men's soccer at the time.

 In 2014, Travis led the Eagles to a 13-4-2 record and an NCAA Tournament berth during the 2014 season.
 It marked the Eagles’ 13th-consecutive season with a double-digit win total, and the team’s third-place finish in the UAA marked the seventh time in eight seasons under Travis that Emory has finished third or better in the conference.
 He won his 100th game with Emory on October 1st, 2014, with a 2-1 double-overtime victory at home against Oglethorpe University.